 Q: Who created Bitcoin?

-A: Bitcoin was created by a person, or group of, named Satoshi Nakamoto on November 31, 2008, through the release of what is commonly called a white paper.
-A white paper definition would be a report or guide informing the reader in a detailed manner what the project or cryptocurrency underlying technology, issuance, and usage are.
+A: Bitcoin was created by a person, or group of people, named Satoshi Nakamoto in late 2008, through the release of what is commonly called a white paper.
+A white paper definition would be a report or guide informing the reader in a detailed manner what is the project or cryptocurrency underlying technology, issuance, and usage are.

 Q: What is Bitcoin Mining?

 A: Bitcoin Mining refers to the process of verifying a set block of information.
 Miners are paid one Bitcoin for every block they confirm with blocks generally spread in intervals of 10 min.
 To qualify for this verification process miners must first pass a complex computing problem called “Proof Of Work” or “POW” using high-powered computers or ‘Farms”.
 Mining profitability heavily depends on both the costs of the hardware used and of electricity meaning that some hardware have been specifically designed for mining and that mining is more profitable in some regions where electricity is cheaper.